-The construction of access roads along the powerline alignment will require the expansion of existing access roads, culverts or similar drainage crossing infrastructure collectively exceeding 100m2 or more within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
+Transport of large infrastructure components related to the facility will require the expansion of existing access and/or internal roads, culverts or similar drainage crossing infrastructure collectively exceeding 100m2 or more beyond existing road or road reserves located within delineated watercourses on site, or within 32m of the outer extent of the delineated watercourses on site.
+Expansion of ~ 3000m2 is required for the facility, thereby exceeding the threshold value and triggering this activity.

-Listing Notice 1.
-Activity 56:
+Listing Notice 1, Activity 56(ii):

-The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 The construction of access roads along the powerline alignment will require the widening of existing access kilometre- (ii) where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas.
+The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 kilometre-

+(ii) where no reserve exists, where the existing road

+is wider than 8 metres.